WHAT IS HORIZON HIGH SCHOOL?

 Interest groups are interdisciplinary, thematic units that allow students to investigate, in depth, topics of interest to them.
 Students and staff collaborate on ideas for possible interest groups.
 Interest groups typically last 4-6 weeks and academic content is aligned with Wisconsin model academic standards.
 Recent interest groups include "Genetics and Biotech", "The Holocaust", "Animal Behavior and Intelligence", "Go Native" (cultural anthropology), "U.S. History in Song Lyrics", and "Science of Sleep and Dreams".

 School accreditation is a widely misunderstood process.
 The State of Wisconsin does not officially accredit any private high school.
 Accreditation is a voluntary process that some, not all, private high schools go through with a private company.
-We have considered applying for accreditation through the Independent Schools Association of Central States, however this is a very costly endeavor and we currently believe the best use of our funds is to keep our doors open to students who need this school to survive.
+We have considered applying for accreditation through the Independent Schools Association of Central States, however this is a very costly endeavor and we currently believe the best use of our funds is to continue educating our students.

 The WI Department of Public Instruction has a set of published administrative rules for private schools in the Wisconsin Administrative Code.
 There are 6 minimal requirements of private schools, and a school that fulfills these requirements can request "approval" of its educational program.
 Horizon High School will request such approval at an appropriate point in our development.